 Currently in Ireland, when a potential organ donor is identified, the deceased person's next of kin is asked for his or her consent to allow organ donation to take place.
-This is known as express consent or an 'opt-in' process to becoming an organ donor.
+This is known as express consent or an opt-in process to becoming an organ donor.
 In other words, the choice and the decision to become an organ donor rests with the next of kin of the deceased, including where the deceased person had an organ donor card or had indicated his or her wish to become an organ donor on his or her driving licence.

-26 www.asai.ie/asaicode/.
+24 www.asai.ie/asaicode/.

-The government now intends to change this system to one of 'opt-out' consent.
+The government now intends to change this system to one of opt-out consent.
 Consent will be deemed unless the person while alive has opted out of becoming an organ donor.
-However, it is proposed that, even though consent is deemed, the next of kin will, in practice, always be consulted prior to removing any organ.
+However, it is proposed that, although consent is deemed, the next of kin will, in practice, always be consulted prior to removing any organ.
 If the next of kin objects to the organ donation, the donation will not proceed.

-The Human Tissue Bill will address the giving of consent for the removal, retention, storage, use and disposal of organs and tissues from deceased persons in the context of post-mortems, transplantation, research or anatomical examination.27 It will also set out the details surrounding a person's right to 'opt-out' of the donation of his or her organs and tissues for transplantation and research.
-The Government plans to publish the General Scheme of this Bill in the coming months.
+The Human Tissue Bill will address the giving of consent for the removal, retention, storage, use and disposal of organs and tissues from deceased persons in the context of post-mortems, transplantation, research or anatomical examination.25 It will also set out the details surrounding a person's right to opt-out of the donation of his or her organs and tissues for transplantation and research.
+The government plans to publish the General Scheme of this Bill in the coming months, and the bill is expected to undergo pre-legislative scrutiny during the government's Legislation Programme Summer Session 2019.